 Where an EU CE marking Regulation is being amended rather than a directive, more substantial amendments have been necessary similar to the regulations that implement the directives.

 Are standards changing?

 The British Standards Institution (BSI) emphatically maintains its commitment to the EN and international standards systems and ‘harmonised standards’ remain best practice for both CE and UKCA marking.
-The UK regulations term them ‘designated standards’ and to start with harmonised and designated standards lists will be the same.
-BSI is unlikely to withdraw EN standards but the UK designated list is likely to differ slightly in time as UK authorities such as HSE will bring their influence to bear on standards they do not like.
+The UK regulations term them ‘designated standards’ and the lists of harmonised and designated standards are largely the same.
+BSI is unlikely to withdraw EN standards but in time the UK designated list is likely to differ slightly as UK authorities such as HSE bring their influence to bear on standards which they do not like.

 What do the changes mean for Notified Body certificates?

 UK based Notified Bodies ceased to be able to issue Notified Body certificates on 31 December 2020 and all certificates they had previously issued became invalid on that date.
 Manufacturers relying on those certificates to CE mark their products have had to find a new Notified Body, based within the EU, to certify their products and procedures.

 For the UKCA mark, Notified Bodies based in the UK were automatically granted status as 'UK Approved Bodies' when their Notified Body status expired.
 A UK Approved Body has exactly the same role as an EU Notified Body but only for products which are UKCA marked.
 UK Approved Bodies cannot issue certificates on which the manufacturer can base their CE marking (with one exception, see the details of the UKNI mark below), and EU Notified Bodies cannot issue certificates which can be used as the basis of UKCA marking.

 What is the UKNI mark?